B.S. in Construction Management Undergraduate Course Descriptions

 OBJECTIVES:

-DESCRIPTION: The information covered in this course will include principle materials and methods utilized in the construction of the built environment.
+DESCRIPTION: Materials and methods utilized in the construction of the built environment.

 OBJECTIVES: